Milla Jovovich: Fashion design

-Jovovich and fellow model Carmen Hawk launched a line of clothing called Jovovich-Hawk in 2003.
+Jovovich and fellow model Carmen Hawk launched a line of clothing called Jovovich–Hawk in 2003.
 The pair opened a showroom in New York City's Greenwich Village on September 13, 2005.
 All of the dresses for Jovovich-Hawk line were designed by herself and her partner Carmen Hawk.
-The atelier is based in Los Angeles, but pieces could be found at Fred Segal in Los Angeles, Harvey Nichols, and over 50 stores around the world.
-Vogue praised the line for its "girl-about-town cult status most designers spend years trying to achieve."
+The atelier is based in Los Angeles, but pieces were at Fred Segal in Los Angeles, Harvey Nichols, and over 50 stores around the world.
+Vogue praised the line for its "girl-about-town cult status most designers spend years trying to achieve".
 In November 2006, the Council of Fashion Designers of America (CFDA) and US Vogue nominated Jovovich-Hawk for the CFDA/Vogue Fashion Fund Award.
 Jovovich-Hawk was nominated as a finalist, although Doo-Ri Chung took the top prize.
-In 2007, Jovovich and Hawk designed the costume for Jovovich's character in Resident Evil: Extinction.
-The shorts her Resident Evil character wear are a variation on the 'Alice Star' Shorts from the Spring 2007 collection.
+In 2007, Jovovich and Hawk designed the costume for Jovovich's character Alice in Resident Evil: Extinction.
+Alice's shorts are a variation on the "Alice Star" Shorts from the Spring 2007 collection.
 Later, Jovovich-Hawk signed a deal to design a diffusion collection for Target's Go International campaign, following in the footsteps of Luella, Paul & Joe, and Proenza Schouler.
 In late 2008, Jovovich and Hawk mutually agreed to end the business due to increased demands on their time.
 Jovovich explained, "I'm an artist.
 I'm not someone who can deal with shipping rates and taxes".

-Media personality
+Public image

-Jovovich has been noted for her careers as a model, singer and actress.
+Jovovich has been noted for her careers as a model, singer, and actress.
 Music channel VH1 has referred to her as the "reigning queen of kick-butt" for her roles in various sci-fi and action films and Rebecca Flint Marx of Allmovie said that despite the negative critical response for the Resident Evil films, the franchise has turned Jovovich into an "A-list action star".
 Her action roles have given her a geek following for which MTV said she was "Every Geek's Dream Girl".

 In 2004, Jovovich was ranked No. 69 on Maxim magazine's "Top 100 Hot List", ranked No. 82 in 2005 and ranked No. 21 in 2010.
 Maxim also named her No. 11 on their list of "Hottest Nerd Crushes".
 In 2008, she was ranked No. 90 on Ask Men's Top 99 Women of 2008 List.

 In 2011, Jovovich attended and sang at the birthday celebration of Mikhail Gorbachev.
-The actress also gave a speech in which she thanked Gorbachev, saying that when she and her family left the Soviet Union in 1980, they were sure that they would never see their relatives again and that thanks to him they have been reunited.
+She gave a speech thanking Gorbachev, saying that when she and her family left the Soviet Union in 1980, they were sure that they would never see their relatives again but they have been reunited.